Al-khwarizmi1/magento2-deployment-tool/README.md

 	3. Add the rest of your languages on `command.static-content.deploy.options` with following command for each language:
 		* `&& ${bin.n98-magerun2} --root-dir=${release.target}/${magento.dir} setup:static-content:deploy de_CH`

-	4. The result will be something like in this example
+	4. The result will be something like in this example:

 		```
 		static-content.languages=en_US